UICrail/SemanticRSM/Code/Import/drawIO_import/readme.md

 We use geopandas and shapely, essentially to find nearest objects and projected coordinates (example: a trackside signal should find its track; a slip crossing annotation should find its crossing ).
 For coordinate conversions: pyproj

+## Shortcomings of drawIO

+The SVG output could also be used, but would involve more refined coding:
+* Unlike the XML output, the SVG output will not guarantee that segment extremities snapped to the (canvas) grid will have the same coordinates.
+* In addition, the structure of the SVG file varies from one segment to another, for no apparent reason.

+However the display of the SVG files in a browser (Firefox was used for testing) looks fine.